william-redman/Koopman-Neural-Network-Training/README.md

 ## Questions

-For any questions feel free to email wredman@ucsb.edu.
+For any questions, don't hesitate to email wredman@ucsb.edu.